pacifics/PassDao/README.md

 - BuyToken and BuyTokenFor to buy shares in case of public fundings

-- RewardToken to voters by the Dao smart contract or for private fundings by a funding smart contract
+- RewardToken to voters by the Dao smart contract or to funders for private fundings by the funding smart contract

 - Transfer and TransferFrom for the transfer of tokens